 “It makes it easy to ID a wider assortment of people whose perspective may be valuable, and this helps support the macro view that you learn best when you get input from a more diverse group of colleagues,” Friedman says.

-The new Perspectives tool is a key element of the approach but is only one part in the company’s journey to improve the way employees give each other feedback.
+The Perspectives tool is a key element of the approach but is only one part in the company’s journey to improve the way employees give each other feedback.
 “It takes time to shift culture and this is just one way, though a valuable one, to help us get there,” Friedman says.

-To learn more about why Microsoft HR rolled out the new Perspectives tool, read Kristen Roby Dimlow’s blog post on the topic.
+To learn more about why Microsoft HR rolled out the Perspectives tool, read Kristen Roby Dimlow’s blog post on the topic.
 Dimlow is corporate vice president of Microsoft Human Resources Total Rewards and Performance.